USF-CS631-S24/USF-CS631-S24.github.io/assignments/project07.md

 ---
 layout: default
 title: Project07
-nav_order: 17
+nav_order: 15
 parent: Assignments
 permalink: /assignments/project07
-published: false
+published: true
 ---

-# xv6 Processes and strace
+# xv6 strace

-## Due in your project07 GitHub repo by Thu May 9th at 11:59pm
+## Due in your project07 GitHub repo by Thu May 16th at 11:59pm

 ## There is no interactive grading for project07